Carrot & Pumpkin Soup Recipe For Babies and Toddlers

 Ingredient information

-Pumpkin - I have used pumpkin, but you can use butternut squash too.
+Pumpkin - I have used fresh pumpkin for this easy pumpkin soup, but you can use butternut squash too or pumpkin puree.
 I used a mini pumpkin as it is in season and a great size for these kind of recipes.

 Onion - You can use either a red or white onion, do not worry too much about the size, if you have a large onion you can use that too.